pekofsky/pekofsky.github.io/projects.md

 <div class="collapsible-paragraph">
   <p class="collapsible-text">
     This report explores US migration data from the years 2016 through 2020.
 All versions also include a link to a hosted shiny app.

+    Note: This report looks much better in HTML.
   </p>
   <button class="toggle-btn" onclick="toggleParagraph(this)">Show more</button>
 </div>